techqueria/website/content/english/communities/slack/join.md

 ## Aftermath

-As you are waiting for your Slack invite, feel free to check out [our different Community groups](/communities/) and the details we've provided about our Slack group below.

-You can also view the latest metrics about our Slack community [using Slofile](https://slofile.com/slack/techqueria).

 Anyone who signs up will also be subscribed to our mailing list which you can opt out of at any time.

 You should get an invite within 2 weeks.

 If you don't get an invite by then, please [contact us](/contact).

+## Best Practices

+As you are waiting for your Slack invite, feel free to read through our [Slack Community Guidelines](/slack/community-guidelines/).

+You can also view the latest metrics about our Slack community [using Slofile](https://slofile.com/slack/techqueria).

 ## Request an Invite